jackdewinter/pymarkdown/readme.md

 - what if bad link definition discovered multiple lines down, how to back track?
 - split up link definition within a block quote or list?

+## Bugs - Rounding Out Rules

+- MD018 - lists and block quotes
+- MD020 - lists and block quotes
+- MD022 - lists and block quotes and LRDs

 ## Bugs - Block Quote

 - block quotes that start and stop i.e. > then >> then > then >>>, etc.
+- "# TODO add case with >" for tests

 ## Bugs - List